NathanACO/metaJAM/README.md

 2. RefSeq Plastid
 3. RefSeq Mito
 4. Custom Database - containing any specific taxa of interest, build by the user

+> [!CAUTION]
+> So far metaJAM is designed to run with 4 databases present together, you can play around the Custom Database.
+> New version of metaJAM 1.0.3 will include the choice of using 1 to x databases.

 ## Tools activation
 Precise 1 or 0 for each step, 1=enable, 0=disable